PRodriguez19/MMG3320-5320/docs/assignments/week2_assignment.md

 ### Part A: Practice using `Less`

 1. This is a multi-part question:

 	a.
 Navigate into the `genomics_data` folder.

 	b.
 Use the `less` command to open up the file `Encode-hesc-Nanog.bed`.

-    b.
+	c.
 Use the shortcut to get to the end of the file.

-	c.
+	d.
 Search for the string `chr11`.

-	d. **Report** two rows that start with `chr11`.
+	e. **Report** two rows that start with `chr11`.
 Include the start and end position in your answer.

     > Exit the `less` buffer.